anitschke/go-nixplay/README.md

 copies of photos to a playlist as this will likely result in unexpected behavior.
 At some point I may look into resolving this issue but I doubt many people will run into this issue/limitation.

+### Name Encoding
+Nixplay does not document any sort of API so we really don't have any guarantee of what sort of characters it supports for names of containers or files.
+I did some experimentation it seems like Nixplay has pretty good support but some non-ASCII characters like emoji don't work correctly.
+So in an effort to make sure things work correctly and will continue to work correctly we will be pretty aggressive with the encoding names of containers and files before uploading to Nixplay.
+Any non-ASCII or non-printable characters, along with backslashes (\) and double quotes ("), will be encoded using Go escape sequences.

 ## Testing
 This library contains tests to ensure that all APIs are working correctly.
 To